rockharshitmaurya/e-commerce-application/README.md

 It also has an [Admin](https://admin-shopspree.netlify.app/) Panel to edit and add products on the store.

 ## App Features
-- This ecommerce store is buit using Next js and Tailwind Css.
+- This ecommerce store is buit using React js and Tailwind Css.
 - State management is done using Redux and Redux Persist to persist the app's state like user login and cart on reload.
 - We can register a new account, login to add products.
 - User authentication is done using JWT.